In the Forecast…Spring!

 ServiceMaster Restore of Brampton, Orangeville and Toronto West want to help you through it.
 Some of the suggestions are not fun or easy, but neither is a basement full of water.
 So, here are our Top 5 Tips for Avoiding a Flooded Basement:

-If water does get into your basement, it is vital to remove it out as soon as possible.
-Otherwise, your basement can become an ideal environment for mold and bacteria growth.
+- If water does get into your basement, it is vital to remove it out as soon as possible.
+Otherwise, your basement can become an ideal environment for mould and bacteria growth.
 The water can also cause further structural and material damage.

 If uninvited water finds its way into your basement, call us.
 We'll take care of it and help you get your life back to normal…fast.